sagar0419/golangDemoApp/README.md

-# This is ago lang demo app
+# This is a GoLang demo app

-In this app you can upload your file , save data (Movie and hero name), List your saved files and movies.
+In this app you can upload your file , save data (Movie and hero name) and you can also list your saved files and movies.

-This app use Database to store all info and it runs on port 3000.
+This app use MySql Database to store all info and it runs on port 3000.

 You need to few values as env to run this code.